Loading

 APHIDS

 Spray the plant with a blast of water every 3-5 days, but be careful not to damage the plant itself.
-Release ladybuys and avoid all pesticides of any kind thereafter Srpay with fish emulsion every 5 days.
-Spray with insecticial soap every 5 days BLACK SPOT Pick off the most damaged leaves; rake up fallen leaves Spray with Potassium Bicarbonate Spray Garlic GP CATERPILLARS You may want to consult a guide to make sure your catepillars are not soon-to-be-beneficial butterflies and moths.
+Release ladybugs and avoid all pesticides of any kind thereafter Spray with fish emulsion every 5 days.
+Spray with insecticidal soap every 5 days BLACK SPOT Pick off the most damaged leaves; rake up fallen leaves Spray with Potassium Bicarbonate Spray Garlic GP CATERPILLARS You may want to consult a guide to make sure your caterpillars are not soon-to-be-beneficial butterflies and moths.
 If so, forfeiting some of your crop may benefit you in the future.
 If not, hand pick and squash Free ranging poultry will eat many, but not all, species.
 I found haven't anything yet that will eat the big, stinky ones, so just smash those.
 CHIGGERS Apply diatomaceous earth (not the swimming pool kind) FIRE ANTS Apply beneficial nematodes Use a mound drench such as citrus oil or compost tea.
 Some claim some benefit to pouring boiling water on the mound.
 This may be effective for some time, but does not kill the mound.
 FLEAS Apply beneficial nematodes.
 Free ranging guinea fowl.
 On dogs, cats and humans, bathing in Dawn Dishwashing Liquid will immediately kill fleas FLIES Apply fly predators |

 GRASSHOPPERS